kazmiali/kazmiali/README.md

 - 👨‍💻 I’m currently working as a Software Engineer at [Fusion Software Development:](https://www.fusionsd.com.au/)!
 - 📖 I’m currently learning TypeScript
-- 🔭 I’m looking for a remote position as a full stack dev!
 - 🥅 2020 Goals: Contribute more to Open Source projects and make some videos to guide others.
 - ⚡ Fun fact: I love to play video games